 Both parents of the Giant Schnoodle are hypoallergenic, making this one of the Doodle breeds that's safest for dander-sensitive owners.

-It's tail acts as a fat storage facility!
+This lizard's tail acts as a fat-storage facility!

 Glechons are talented in the area of search and rescue, as their sense of smell makes them great at tracking.

 These dogs are great around children and are very playful around them.

 Goldadors were not intentionally bred until the early 2000s!